-- We currently depend heavily on the success of AMX0035, our most advanced product candidate.
-If we are unable to obtain regulatory approvals for, and successfully commercialize, AMX0035, or experience significant delays in doing so, our business may be materially harmed. - The delay or denial of regulatory approval for AMX0035 in any jurisdiction could adversely impact our business and our results of operations, and could cause us delay or even cease operations. - AMX0035 is a fixed-dose combination drug product and certain regulatory authorities may require a demonstration that each component makes a contribution to the claimed effects in addition to demonstrating that the combination is safe and effective for the intended population. - We have concentrated our research and development efforts on the treatment of neurodegenerative and CNS disorders, a field that has seen very limited success in product development. - The regulatory approval processes of the FDA and other comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to maintain or obtain regulatory approval for AMX0035 or any other current or future product candidates, our business will be substantially harmed.
+- We currently depend heavily on the success of AMX0035, one of our most advanced product candidates and avexitide, our recently acquired product candidate.
+If we are unable to successfully complete late-stage trials, obtain regulatory approvals for, and successfully commercialize, AMX0035 or avexitide, or experience significant delays in doing so, our business may be materially harmed. - The delay or denial of regulatory approval for our current or any future product candidates in any jurisdiction could adversely impact our business and our results of operations, and could cause us delay or even cease operations. - AMX0035 is a fixed-dose combination drug product and certain regulatory authorities may require a demonstration that each component makes a contribution to the claimed effects in addition to demonstrating that the combination is safe and effective for the intended population. - We have historically concentrated our research and development efforts on the treatment of neurodegenerative and CNS disorders, a field that has seen very limited success in product development, and have only recently further expanded upon our existing development efforts in the endocrine and metabolic field.

+• The regulatory approval processes of the FDA and other comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to maintain or obtain regulatory approval for any current or future product candidates, our business will be substantially harmed.